Alexn555/reactquiz/README.md

 ## How to run

 ### The backend serve
-Backend data is coming from https://api.themoviedb.org/3/movie/popular
+Backend data is coming from correct backend server

 ## To view online
 http://norwaydict.com/reactquiz